alexandrosfloros/Offline-Encrypted-Database/README.md

-# Overview

-This is an application used to store encrypted text in a computer, which can only be decrypted upon entering certain login credentials.

 # Motivation

 This project was originally made for personal use to securely store sensitive information locally behind a login system, across one or more user accounts.